dwhenson/dwhenson/README.md

 # Hey, I’m Dave. 👋
 ***I love building fast, easy-to-use and accessible websites.***

-I’m a frontend developer with a strong focus on accessible HTML, modern CSS and vanilla JavaScript.
-I also have experience with static site generators.
-At the moment I am increasing my knowledge of website performance and and how browsers work, while dipping my toes into UX and UI design.
+A frontend developer with a strong focus on accessible HTML, modern CSS, and vanilla JavaScript.
+As a mid-career changer, I seek an opportunity to apply the skills I've learnt independently in a real-world, professional setting.
+I am looking for a position where I can learn from others, further establish my solid technical foundations, and develop the habits that will help me grow as a competent developer.

 ## 🪴 I’m currently learning: